 Each group has a team of volunteers, many of whom who have done door-door leaflet drops three times now as well as carrying out the 299 acts.
 We are very aware that our supply of volunteers has been greater than the requests for help we’ve had.
 We believe that this is a good thing: it means that things have not got as bad as we imagined they could.
 And we’ve been sharing the load, although all this probably means that a number of you haven’t had an opportunity to do anything yet.
 For those of you who have been racing to reply to the Whatsapp request, please know that there are others who can take up the strain, and for anyone really keen to do something, please let your co-ordinator know.

-We have created a website, co-ordinated We believe it to be a mix of practical information and inspiration with a particularly local focus.
+We have created a website, co-ordinated by Kate and artfully laid out by Eleanor and Corin: thanks for your swiftness and occasional sweat.
+We believe it to be a mix of practical information and inspiration with a particularly local focus.
 This is where to go if you want to know more about what is going on and who to contact.
 Kate will be glad to hear from you if you feel something else could be included. www.bradninchtogether.org.uk has all the contact details.

 Thanks to the generosity of local people and organisations, the Steering Group has been able to set up a hardship fund, BradAid, to help people who find themselves in unusual need of help.
 Bradninch Arts Group have kindly agreed to their bank account being used, on a temporary basis, to process funds, and at the time of writing we have recieved 9 donations to the fund, some anonymous, and made 7 grants.
 A panel of volunteers drawn from the co-ordinator group is helping to process requests.
 More information on how to give and receive is on the website.